goosst/wesite/goosstblog/content/en/docs/Heating Automation/hass_tor_macro.md

  - Orbot
  - Orfox
  - home automation
+weight: 10
 ---

 # Intro
-This is the continuation of.
+This is the continuation of [HomeAssistant Tor]({{< ref "hass_tor.md" >}}).
 Here we'll create a macro to automatically turn our heating on/off from an Android phone.
 The end result is something which only requires two / three pushes on a button on your android phone to turn on my heating.
 It works when being connected to a mobile network as well as a wifi network.

 # Method and tools